oduwsdl/archivenow/README.rst

 - **Example 2**

-By default, the web page (e.g., www.foxnews.com) will be saved in the Internet Archive if no optional arguments provided:
+By default, the web page (e.g., www.foxnews.com) will be saved in the Internet Archive if no optional arguments are provided:

 .. code-block:: bash